Adelaide - City of Small Gods

 To keep up on exactly what's happening and when, or to take part in some online discussion, please join:

 Our (semi-) regular social meetings are generally held on the last Thursday of the month at a pub or restaurant in Adelaide.
 We have dinner at 6.30pm followed by games until 9pm.
+See the Facebook group for event times and details.

 In addition to the above, we will occasionally have other events to go and see plays by Unseen Theatre Company, book discussions on various novels by Terry Pratchett, craft, chain maille or costuming workshops or other fun social activities.
 See our upcoming events for further info, and join the mailing list or Facebook group to get the details.